Leclerc LogoWhy Choose the Weavebird Computer-Dobby Weaving Loom

 Affordability

-Loom Leclerc AVL Norwood Toika Louet J-Made
+Loom Leclerc AVL Toika Louet

-Weavebird A-Series - Liisa Megado J-Comp
+Weavebird A-Series Liisa Megado

-Mechanism Countermarch Jack Jack Countermarch Countermarch Jack
+Mechanism Countermarch Jack Countermarch Jack (modified)

 Loom Driver